-For example, building a new value creation model maximizing ICT, such as AI and IoT, know-how and knowledge that not only streamlines the operations and reduces the environmental impacts of a single company, but also raises the productivity of society as a whole, conserves the global environment and solves social issues, will result in growth opportunities for the NTT Group and represents a duty we have to society as a global corporation with some 250,000 employees as well as countless customers and business partners around the world.
+For example, building a new value creation model maximizing ICT, such as AI and IoT, know-how and knowledge that not only streamlines the operations and reduces the environmental impacts of a single company, but also raises the productivity of society as a whole, conserves the global environment and solves social issues, will result in growth opportunities for NTT Group and represents a duty we have to society as a global corporation with some 280,000 employees as well as countless customers and business partners around the world.

 NTT Group considers itself a Value Partner, which collaborates not only with customers and telecommunications providers, but also companies from different industries and local governments.
 In this capacity, we are continually working to contribute to society using the power of ICT through our B2B2X model.